ren-ben/mini-pugin-guns/README.md

 Type `/w` to weaponize all the Tools

-You can also specify which one you'd like, for example `/w iron_shovel`
+You can also specify which one you'd like to weaponize, for example `/w iron_shovel`

 Here's a list of all the specific tool arguments: